Esri/pyprt/README.md

 Run `pip install pyprt` in your (virtual) Python environment or `conda install -c esri pyprt` in a Conda environment.
 Then use `import pyprt` in your scripts.

-We provide wheels for Python 3.8, 3.9 and 3.10 on Linux and Windows.
-Conda packages are available for Python 3.8, 3.9 and 3.10(*) on Linux and Windows.
+We provide wheels and Conda packages for Python 3.8, 3.9, 3.10 and 3.11 on Linux and Windows.
 For other Python versions please [build](#development) PyPRT yourself.

-(*) A note regarding Python 3.10: The arcgis package for Python 3.10 is not yet available, therefore the arcgis submodule in PyPRT is not yet working with Python 3.10.

 ## Minimal Example